spectrocloud/librarium/content/docs/03-cluster-profiles/01-task-define-profile.md

 ---
-title: "Creating Cluster Profiles"
+title: "Create an Cluster Profiles"
-metaTitle: "Creating Cluster Profiles"
+metaTitle: "Create an Cluster Profiles"
-metaDescription: "The method for creating a Cluster Profile on Spectro Cloud"
+metaDescription: "Learn how to create a cluster profile in Palette."
 icon: ""
 hideToC: true
 fullWidth: false